Religious studies students play in the abstract realm and work in their world.

 Students majoring in religious studies are well prepared for graduate work at theological seminary in preparation for Christian ministry as well as graduate school in preparation for college teaching or research.
 Students who are thinking of attending seminary should consult with the faculty in religious studies for planning to achieve their personal goals.

-Seminaries and graduate schools attended by our graduates include Eden, Lancaster, Andover-Newton, United of the Twin Cities, Chicago Theological Seminary, The University of Chicago, Yale Divinity School, The University of Dayton, United Theological Seminary of Dayton, The University of Denver, Loyola University, and Methodist School of Theology in Ohio.
+Seminaries and graduate schools attended by our graduates include Eden, Lancaster, Andover-Newton, United of the Twin Cities, Chicago Theological Seminary, The University of Chicago, Yale Divinity School, The University of Dayton, United Theological Seminary of Dayton, The University of Denver, Loyola University, and MTSO, Methodist Theological School in Ohio.

 Placements in Graduate School over the past five years: